 Step 3: Envisage how it will all come together

 From the very beginning of the planning process, I envisaged a beautiful day with lots of memorable, personal touches that would help tell our story and visual elements that could be used consistently from the design of our save the dates to our reception styling.
+Lots of receptions nowadays have amazing neon signs to pose in front of for the photographer.
+They come in all sorts of colours from places like http://www.neonfilter.com, meaning you can match your chosen sign to your theme.
 I knew that I wanted to brand every aspect so it all came together as one, in the same way that the day itself symbolised Nick and I becoming one.
 This thinking helped to clarify exactly what I was looking for from our colour palette.